Devolutions/now-proto/doc/NOW-spec.md

 #### NOW_EXEC_ABORT_MSG

-The NOW_EXEC_ABORT_MSG message is used to abort a remote execution immediately due to an unrecoverable error.
-This message can be sent at any time without an explicit response message.
+The NOW_EXEC_ABORT_MSG message is used to abort a remote execution immediately.
+See NOW_EXEC_CANCEL_REQ if the graceful session cancellation is needed instead.
+This message can be sent by the client at any point of session lifetime.
 The session is considered aborted as soon as this message is sent.

 <table class="byte-layout">
     <thead>